 Some of the advantages of making the military a career are what comes after, like the medical and dental benefits, the GI Bill that helps pay for your or your children's education, and retirement pay.

-You could be medically retired in certain situations typically if you are unable to perform your duties as an active duty military member due to injuries or illness received while active duty.
+To retire from military service, a person must stay in the military for 20 or more years.
+You could also be medically retired in certain situations, typically if you are unable to perform your duties as an active duty military member due to injuries or illness received while on active duty.

-These are also complete with Veteran's Administration benefits, access to military base stores, hotels, flights around the world, and other services offered at free to highly reduced prices compared to life as a civilian with no military retirement pay.
+If you consider all the benefits for putting in 20 to 30 years of military service, most leave the service with a sense of pride in their military career.
+However, the tangible benefits are real.
+Veteran's Administration benefits, access to military base stores, hotels, flights around the world, and other services offered at free or reduced prices compared to civilian rates.

-Physical and Recreational Activities - Rentals of boats, recreational vehicles, moving vans, and memberships to gym facilities and other outdoor activities and sports save retired veterans thousands of dollars each year too.
+Rentals of boats, recreational vehicles, moving vans, and memberships to gym facilities and other outdoor activities and sports can save retired veterans significant amounts of money, too.

 The retirement pay, base privileges, VA loans, medical, dental, education, and other benefits do not come close to the sacrifices many of our retirees have made.
 For every year of deployment away from their families and homes, the aches and pains that come with the military profession, and the general sacrifices for serving for a career, they put a down payment on all the benefits they get in the years after their honored service.